 The cornea is a thin, clear, spherical layer of tissue on the surface of the eye that provides a window for light to pass through.
 In a healthy eye, the cornea bends or refracts light rays so they focus precisely on the retina in the back of the eye.

 Treatment for corneal disease can take many forms, depending on the underlying problem as well as the patient preferences.
-Some conditions resolve on their own but many must be treated with medication.
+Some conditions resolve on their own, but many must be treated with medication or surgery.
 If the cornea is severely damaged or if there is a risk of blindness, a corneal transplant may be recommended to preserve vision.